 6.5 Can this recipe be made without cream?

-Absolutely!
-You can use a tomato-based sauce or a simple garlic and olive oil sauce, making it lighter yet still rich in flavor.
+Absolutely, you can make a tomato-based sauce or just garlic and olive oil for a lighter variation.

 Section 7: Alternative Lobster Pasta Recipes